Injective stabilization of additive functors. II. (Co)torsion and the Auslander-Gruson-Jensen functor: Introduction

 \section{Introduction}

 This paper is second in a series of three dealing with the injective stabilization of the tensor product and other additive functors.
 Part~I~\cite{MR-1} provided basic results on this construct, and now we give first applications -- definitions of the torsion submodule of a module and of the cotorsion quotient module of a module.
-The main point here is that this is done in complete generality, without any restrictions on rings or modules.
+One of the main points here is that this is done in complete generality, without any restrictions on rings or modules.
 For ease of reference, we sporadically (and somewhat inconsistently) refer to the new torsion as the ``injective torsion''; more often though we simply use the term ``torsion''.

-In Section~\ref{S:torsion}, we define the torsion submodule of a module as the injective stabilization of the tensor product with the module, evaluated at the ring, and establish a dozen or so expected properties of this operation.
-The new definition is flexible enough to allow for immediate definitions of torsion modules and of torsion-free modules.
-Over commutative domains the injective torsion coincides with the classical torsion, and for finitely presented modules over arbitrary rings it coincides with the 1-torsion, defined at each component as the kernel of the canonical map from the module to its bidual.
-While the 1-torsion is defined over arbitrary rings and, for finitely presented (or, even, finite) modules over commutative domains, coincides with the classical torsion, this is no longer true for infinite modules.
-Thus the injective torsion is in general different from the 1-torsion.
+In Section~\ref{S:torsion}, we define the torsion submodule of a module as the injective stabilization of the tensor product with the module, evaluated at the ring viewed as a module on the other side, and establish a dozen or so expected properties of this operation.
+This is followed up by definitions of torsion modules and of torsion-free modules.
+Over commutative domains the injective torsion coincides with the classical torsion, and for finitely presented modules over arbitrary rings it coincides with the Bass torsion, defined at each component as the kernel of the canonical map from the module to its bidual~\cite{B-60}.
+While the Bass torsion is defined over arbitrary rings and, for finitely presented (or, even, finite) modules over commutative domains, coincides with the classical torsion, this is no longer true for infinite modules.
+Thus the injective torsion is in general different from the Bass torsion.
 However, the former is always contained in the latter, and it turns out that the injective torsion functor commutes with filtered colimits.
-In fact, it is the largest subfunctor of the 1-torsion functor commuting with colimits.
-As an immediate application, we show that the injective torsion is a radical: the torsion of the module modulo its torsion submodule is zero.
+In fact, it is the largest subfunctor of the Bass torsion functor commuting with filtered colimits.
+As an application, we show that the injective torsion is a radical: the torsion of the module modulo its torsion submodule is zero.
 If the injective envelope of the ring is flat, then the torsion subfunctor is idempotent, and the torsion-free class is closed under extensions.
+This need no longer be true without the flatness assumption (see Remark~\ref{R:low-torsion}).
+Said differently, over a general ring, there is no torsion theory for which the class of torsion modules is the corresponding torsion class.
+As a consequence of the functorial definition of torsion, we show that over rings for which torsion splits off, it cannot split off functorially, unless it is trivial.